Ponicorn/startupify/README.md

 Its build with [Vue.js](https://vuejs.org/), and the nice pictures come from [Unsplash](https://unsplash.com/).

+ps: Since it use rocket science css property like "background-clip: text;", IE & Firefox will totally fuck it up in some rendering.
+And nothing is plan to support it for the moment.

 ## I HAVE STUPID IDEA I WANT TO ADD

 Fork, Dev, Pull Request.